ProbabiliSaaS/docs/cf_commands/pcf.params.md

 The `PCF.PARAMS` create a encoded string representation of the user parameters.
 The string can be then used with `PCF.RESERVE`, `PCF.TOUCH` and `PCF.MTOUCH` as a cleaner API.
 Filter has two modes:

 * Time based - the filter shifts every `interval` seconds.
-An element will retire after `time_windows` number of shifts.
+An item will retire after `time_windows` number of shifts.
 * Count based - the filter will maintain its original `capacity` and will shift after `capacity / retention_batches` insertions.

 Notes: